hollowscene/umc-web-scraper/README.md

 # umc-web-scraper
 Processing the Unfortunate Maps Catalogue.

+How to Use (im still working on this):
+1. Request an API key from me via discord (iamflowting#1569).
+This will come in the form of a .json file for you to download.
+You must have a key to access the Google Sheets API.
+2. If you don't already have Python download it from https://www.python.org/downloads/.
+I am running my code on the latest version of Python, I cannot guarantee it works on older versions.
+3. Download the .py file from github and save it to your computer.
+I would suggest making a new folder in your documents folder.
+In this folder you should save the .py file and the .json API key I sent to you in step 1.
+Rename the .json file to "client_secret.json".
+This is mandatory.
+4. Open your python file in any python ide of choice.
+If you do not know what a python ide is you should look up Python IDLE in your programs or just contact me for help. (to add screenshots)
+5. You should have the code open in front of you.
+If not contact me for help.
+First thing is you will need to change the name of the sheet that you are writing to.
+Idk what line this is...
+I'll add a screenshot later/find the exact line but basically the code accesses your google sheets by its name.
+6. You will need to add the api bot as a editor participant. just go to add participants and enter this email: <to be added>
+7. Scroll down in the code till you reach the bottom.
+There will be a line that says "# main(1, 200)".
+What this means is that it will automatically process all the maps between map id 1 and 200 including 1 and 200.
+Replace the numbers with new values and then go to file > run if you are in Python IDLE.

+Things to take note of:
+please have empty Google Sheets prepared beforehand.
+There should be 10 pages per sheet and each page will hold 100 entries.

 Test 1: Maps 1-200 on an empty sheet on my laptop (wait time between maps = 3s)
 Total time: 17m